allianz/ng-aquila/projects/ng-aquila/src/taglist/taglist.md

 ### Tag Keywords

-The tags can optionally be styled as keywords by setting the respective option `nxIsKeywordList`.
+The tags can optionally be styled as keywords by setting the respective option `isKeywordList`.

 <!-- example(taglist-keyword) -->